-The most talked-about period drama of recent years has to be the British series, Downton Abbey, co-produced by Carnival Films and Masterpiece.
+The most talked-about period drama of the last few years has to be the British series Downton Abbey, co-produced by Carnival Films and Masterpiece.
 However, lavish historical productions are certainly not novel elsewhere.
-In China, lore and legends of almost every reign, even from the most obscure reigns, such as the Southern and Northern Dynasties, and the Sui Dynasty, have been dramatized.
+In China, lore and legends of almost every reign, even from the most obscure such as the Southern and Northern Dynasties and the Sui Dynasty, have been dramatized.
 In Japan, NHK’s annual Taiga Drama, with its 50 episodes, seems more character-driven when it assumes the protagonist’s name as its title.
-In this year’s undertaking, Yae no Sakura fictionalizes the life of Yamamoto Yaeko (1845-1932), later known as Niijima Yae, a female warrior born in the Edo Period (1603-1868) who lived well beyond Meiji Restoration (1868-1912).
-What may pique T Ching readers’ interest is her having a chamei (茶名), or tea name – Niijima Sōchiku being a tea master of the Urasenke (裏千家) School.
+In 2013’s undertaking, Yae no Sakura fictionalizes the life of Yamamoto Yaeko (1845-1932), later known as Niijima Yae, a female warrior born in the Edo Period (1603-1868) who lived well beyond Meiji Restoration (1868-1912).
+What may pique T Ching readers’ interest is her having a chamei (茶名) or tea name – Niijima Sōchiku being a tea master of the Urasenke (裏千家) School.

 For his own retirement, Sōtan built Konnichian in the backyard and later bequeathed it to Sōshitsu.
 Now we know that Sansenke, or Three Houses of Sen, was not aimlessly named.

 So what happened to Sōtan’s first and second sons born to his first wife?
 Sōtan’s first son, like Rikyū’s first son Dōan, seemed to have drifted into oblivion.
 Sōtan’s second son, Sōshu (1605-1676), established the third House of Sen Mushakōjisenke (武者小路千家), on Mushakōji Street.
 Kankyū-an is this school’s most famous tearoom.